 - Secure your belongings – At any country, you visit worldwide petty crime can happen, same for Nepal.
 Keep your belongings secured in a travel bag or travel wallet and don’t leave anything expensive lying around next to you.

-Now let’s get into the best places to visit in Kathmandu.
+Now let’s get into the best tourist places in Kathmandu.

 2. Durbar Square Kathmandu

-The Hanuman-Dhoka Durbar Square (Kathmandu), has many temples and shrines on the grounds that represent the two most common religions in Nepal, which is Hinduism and Buddhism.
-Up until the 20th Century, the Durbar Square was the home to the King of Nepal, whereas of today, there is no royal family in Nepal.
+The Hanuman-Dhoka Durbar Square (Kathmandu), has many temples and shrines on the ground representing the two most common religions in Nepal, Hinduism and Buddhism.
+Until the 20th Century, Durbar Square was the home to the King of Nepal, whereas today, there is no royal family in Nepal.